Causal Discovery Should Embrace the Wisdom of the Crowd: Characterizing the Crowd: Heterogeneity and Reliability

-We start with BN \textit{Asia} as a thought experiment (see Figure \ref{fig0}).
+We now take a closer look at the core of crowd-based causal learning: the crowd.
+The individual contributors who make up the crowd are not interchangeable sources of causal judgments, since they may differ in many aspects.
+Thus, explicitly defining such heterogeneity is necessary before eliciting and safely aggregating their causal wisdom.
+Bayesian networks (BNs), as natural Directed Acyclic Graph (DAG) representations of causal structures, provide a suitable testbed for illustrating this issue.
+We start with \textit{Asia}, a benchmark BN (see Figure \ref{fig0}), to perform a thought experiment.
 Imagine two experts: \textbf{Expert A} is a pulmonologist who knows smoking-related diseases (blue) and symptom relationships (green) very well, but has no knowledge about travel history impact (purple) and will leave the link \textit{Visit to Asia}\textrightarrow \textit{Tuberculosis} unspecified. \textbf{Expert B} is a practitioner with broad but uncertain knowledge across variables.
-They may incorrectly believe \textit{Tuberculosis or Cancer} can cause \textit{Bronchitis}, or be unsure of the causality between \textit{Smoking} and \textit{Lung Cancer}.
-In a decision-making framework, the input of Expert A can be trusted where available, even with some edges uncovered, while the less accurate input of Expert B should be taken with a grain of salt everywhere despite broader coverage, which necessitates a unified framework characterizing diverse expert types.
+They may incorrectly believe \textit{Tuberculosis or Cancer} causes \textit{Bronchitis}, or be unsure of the causality between \textit{Smoking} and \textit{Lung Cancer}.
+In decision-making, Expert A's input can be trusted where available, even with some edges uncovered, while the less accurate input of Expert B should be taken with a grain of salt everywhere despite broader coverage, which necessitates a unified framework characterizing diverse expert types.